-The crowd divided like an amoeba in two directions.
-Groupies and Heartbreakers fan headed for the dressing room.
+After the show the crowd divided like an amoeba in two directions.
+Groupies and Heartbreakers fans headed for the dressing room.
 Alice regarded the stage with an unnatural yearning.
 I nodded my release.
-She was only 21.
+She was 21.
 We had all come to New York to be free.
-Within two steps toward the dressing room I was history.
 Alice wanted bright lights and fame.
 Same as any actress straight out of Appalachia.

 My happiness was a little easier to achieve and I descended to the downstairs bar for a drink.
 The bartender put a vodka-tonic in front of me.
 We played pool at Julian's on 14th Street.
 I pushed $5 across the bar.
 The tip covered my drinking for the rest of the night.
 The staff at Max's and CBGBs knew how treat the regulars.

 I looked over to the stairs.
 They were empty.
 Everyone upstairs was upstairs.
-Everyone downstairs was downstairs.
-Five minutes were more than enough.
 I checked the bar.
 A thin man in black leather was watching the girl and me.
 He could have passed for Josef Goebbels' nephew.
 I didn't like the way he was looking at me and I walked over to him.